MIS-DevWorks/HA-ViT/README.md

 # Contrastive Hybrid Attention Vision Transformer (HA-ViT)

 ### Introduction
-This repository contains the source code for the paper [Face-Periocular Cross-Identification via Contrastive Hybrid Attention Vision Transformer], which is accepted by IEEE Signal Processing Letters.
+This repository contains the source code for one of the main contributions in this paper [Face-Periocular Cross-Identification via Contrastive Hybrid Attention Vision Transformer], which is accepted by IEEE Signal Processing Letters.

 ### Dataset
 We use the Cross-modal Face-periocular Dataset to train the proposed model, which are available as follows:
 - [Cross-modal Face-periocular](https://www.kaggle.com/datasets/leslietiong/cmfpdb)

-### Compatibility
-We tested the codes with:
-  1) PyTorch &ge; 1.12.0 with and without GPU under Ubuntu 18.04 and Anaconda3 (Python 3.8 and above)
-  2) PyTorch &ge; 1.10.2 with and without GPU under Windows 10 and Anaconda3 (Python 3.7 and above)

 ### Requirements
   1) [Anaconda3](https://www.anaconda.com/distribution/#download-section)